GitMato/SubnetCalculator/README.md

 You can press 'Exit' -button to end the program.

 In error situations you'll get a text 'Unexpected error.
 Please, check your input.'
-Usually this is due an invalid IPv4 address or input error(typo).
+Usually this is due to an invalid IPv4 address or input error(typo).